ohana-scholars/ohana-scholars.github.io/index.md

 Students often end up working inefficiently on their own, when they could learn much more effectively if they were to work with other students and mentors.
 Students also tend to be shy in asking for or offering their help.

 The solution: <br>
 Ohana Scholars would allow UH students to create and join study groups around an academic topic.
-It will be a place for like-minded students who all either need help or are willing to offer help, so Students can feel more free to offer or request aid.
+It will be a place for like-minded students who all either need help or are willing to offer help, so students can feel more free to offer or request aid.

 # Approach
 In order to access features of Ohana Scholars, a student must login and set up their profile.
 Creating a profile will allow the student to add courses and subjects they may need help with or wish to help others.
 The student profiles will require their name and a headshot so that others may recognize them easily.
 Profiles may include other contact information so that students may contact them more privately.

-Another section of the site lists all of subjects.
+Another section of the site lists all of the subjects.
 Within each of the subjects, it is possible to view other students in that category.
 Students can either create a new study session around a topic or join an already existing one.
 Creating a new session notifies all users, so that they may convey their intent to join sometime during that session.

 There is an online calendar that shows all of the study sessions and who is attending.